 That period of unusual gritty esthetics was part of the American New Wave cinema.
 Its directors usually rejected conventional narratives and explored deeper psychological and social issues during the 1970s.
 They focused on the grittier, unglamorous aspects of life, often portraying working-class characters who struggle with existential dissatisfaction, disillusionment, unemployment and social marginalization.
 The emphasis on the working class characters in these films highlights themes of economic hardship, alienation, and the collapse of the American Dream, making it a key aspect of the dirty realism aesthetic.

 Author Peter Stanfield in ten chapters meticulously explores themes related to Hollywood, the film industry, and the cultural shifts in American cinema beginning in 1966 that were peculiarly focused on anti-heroes, counter-culture, and the myths surrounding cult films and actors of that era.
-Key movies discussed here are classics such as The Hired Hand (1971, Peter Fonda), The Last Movie (1971, Dennis Hopper), The Last Picture Show (1971, Peter Bogdanovich), Five Easy Pieces (1970, Bob Rafelson), Dirty Little Billy (1972, Stan Dragoti), Cisco Pike (1971, Bill Norton), McCabe and Mrs Miller (1971, Robert Altman), Pat Garrett and Billy the Kid (1973, Sam Peckinpah), Bonnie and Clyde (1967, Arthur Hill Penn), The Shooting (1966), Ride in the Whirlwind (1966) , and Two-Lane Blacktop (1971, all by Monte Hellman), and Bring Me the Head of Alfredo Garcia (1974, Sam Peckinpah).
+Key movies discussed here are classics such as The Hired Hand (1971, Peter Fonda), The Last Movie (1971, Dennis Hopper), The Last Picture Show (1971, Peter Bogdanovich), Easy Rider (1969, Dennis Hopper), Five Easy Pieces (1970, Bob Rafelson), Dirty Little Billy (1972, Stan Dragoti), Cisco Pike (1971, Bill Norton), McCabe eaand Mrs Miller (1971, Robert Altman), Pat Garrett and Billy the Kid (1973, Sam Peckinpah), Bonnie and Clyde (1967, Arthur Hill Penn), The Shooting (1966), Ride in the Whirlwind (1966) , and Two-Lane Blacktop (1971, all by Monte Hellman), and Bring Me the Head of Alfredo Garcia (1974, Sam Peckinpah).

 Directors and actors of the period are presented here in their individual chapters